-We have audited the accompanying consolidated balance sheets of Cray Inc. and Subsidiaries ("the Company") as of December 31, 2012 and 2011, and the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
+We have audited the accompanying consolidated balance sheets of Cray Inc. and Subsidiaries ("the Company") as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2013.
 Our audits also included the financial statement schedule listed in the index at item 15(a)(2).
-These consolidated financial statements and schedule are the responsibility of the Company's management.
+The Company's management is responsible for these consolidated financial statements and schedule.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.